mehdiganj/AdvDataVis-Project2/README.md

-# Advanced Data Visualization - Electric Bus Deployment
+# Advanced Data Visualization - Electric Bus Deployment Plan
 Visualization for project #2
+This repo contains our recent implementation of Electric Bus Deployment visualization using #HTML, #CSS and #D3.js for Adv.
+Visualization course at the University of Utah on fall 2021 Visualization for project #2
 ## Installation

 The tool needs to be run using a local server.
 Node.JS is recommended